Hemit99123/stocksavvy-software-designs/authflow.md

 ## 🔐 Authentication Flow

 The authentication for StockSavvy is conducted through Redis-stored sessions.
 All of these sessions have an associated index for easier retrival when you need to query speific content from the body (name, email, etc).
-This index and advanced "full-text" querying is acheived through the RediSearch module.
+This index and advanced "full-text" querying is acheived through the **RediSearch module**.

 ### Here is an example of it on Redis-CLI:
 - created JSON sessions